 On the flip side, it’s forecast that there’s a 96% risk of a recession next year — meaning that the economy is finely balanced.
 While customers are currently in a buying mood, a recession can rock the eCommerce world.

-All this means the challenge of ensuring your eCommerce business continues to grow requires you to stay on top of the trends, pay attention to the details, and execute the right changes.
+This means that ensuring the continued growth of your eCommerce business requires you to stay on top of trends, pay attention to details, and execute the right changes.

 In this article, we’ll share the best ways you can ensure your online store thrives in 2023.